 Zoom Services Description

-- Definitions.
-For purposes of this Service Description, the following definitions will apply:
+A. Definitions.
+For purposes of this Zoom Services Description, the following definitions will apply:

 “Zoom Documentation” means this Zoom Services Description, the Zoom website (www.zoom.us) and any additional description of the Services which may be incorporated into this Agreement.

 “Zoom Meeting Services” means the various video conferencing, web conferencing, webinar, meeting room, screensharing, chat, connectors, audio plans, cloud storage, and other collaborative services offered by Zoom Video that Customer may order on an Order Form.